-Each application will be evaluated based on the criteria set out in the FFO (see Section V- Application Review Information) for a maximum of 105 points (including 5 bonus points) The Applicant Narrative section of the application will be eligible for a total of 75 points, the Proposed Budget and Budget Narrative section will be eligible for 25 points.
+Each application will be evaluated based on the criteria set out in the FFO (see Section V- Application Review Information) for a maximum of 110 points (including 10 bonus points).
+The Applicant Narrative section of the application will be eligible for a total of 75 points, the Proposed Budget and Budget Narrative section will be eligible for 25 points.
+A complete application will contain information outlined in the remainder of this Section (C through F).